-A meta-analysis (1) on the effect of nitrosation and oxygenation on the endocannabinoid system focused largely on Major Depressive Disorder, Schizophrenia, and Bipolar Disorder.
-And CBD was included in the analysis for its potential therapeutic attributes towards likewise mood disorders.
+A systematic review (1) of the effect of nitrosation and oxygenation on the endocannabinoid system focused largely on Major Depressive Disorder, Schizophrenia, and Bipolar Disorder.
+And CBD was included in the analysis for its potential therapeutic attributes for likewise mood disorders.
 This was due to the cannabinoid’s antioxidant properties, which are facilitated through CBD’s poly-pharmaceutical platter of effects.

 Let us know in the comments if you know anyone who has had success using CBD for mental health and mood disorders.
 And check out this story to learn how physical trauma affects endocannabinoids.
 And follow us @cannalifenet for latest articles.